 Sometimes called Tue-bœuf’s P'tit Blanc, or little white.
 A clean white wine, precise and expressive, with notes of candied lemon and anise...
 A palate bristling with tension, citrus, and lovely body you wouldn’t expect at this price...

-Jean-Marie and Thierry Puzelat took over the family estate around 20 years ago, 13 hectares in Touraine, in the Loir-et-Cher.
-Time and a series of encounters would put them on the path to natural wines.
-In 1999, the brothers decided to vinify for themselves, and to stop taking the easy route of a “guaranteed” income from the local wine cooperative.
-Once decided, they went all in, determined to produce wines without artifice, without sulphur...
-Today, Thierry is the Vice-President of the natural wine association AVN.
+Thierry Puzelat took over the family estate a few decades ago, 13 ha in Touraine, in the Loir-et-Cher.
+Time and a series of encounters would put him on the path to natural wines.
+In 1999, he decided to vinify for hismself, and to stop taking the easy route of a “guaranteed” income from the local wine cooperative.
+Once decided, he went all in, determined to produce wines without artifice, without sulphur...
 He explains his approach: “One must maintain a certain level of control.
 Making ‘supernatural’ wine, verging on vinegar, doesn’t interest me.
 The goal, after all, is to enjoy drinking it... “.
 He loves meeting people, sharing a bottle, conversing with his brothers in arms: “The purity of a wine without sulphur... the absence of a veil between the wine and us... in the end it’s our body that tells us ‘yes please’!”.
-And after dozens and dozens of wine fairs and encounters, people have heard that message loud and clear, and his wines have found their public.
+People have heard that message loud and clear, and his wines have found their public.

 A nose of raspberries and ground pepper...
 Tasting superb from the barrel, it will surely become closed for a time after bottling – will benefit from cellaring...
 The palate is concentrated, with a spicy finish – a superb wine.